Are you looking for some new family Christmas traditions to try this year? If so, you’re in luck!

 This time-honored tradition is one that helps us all remember the true meaning of Christmas- that God loves us so much that he sent his only Son to be our Savior.
 Reading the Christmas story is a cherished tradition for many families, one that helps us to keep Jesus at the center of our holiday celebration.

-Each Sunday during the Christmas season take a few minutes to light one of the four candles and reflect on the true meaning of Christmas.
-Whether you make your own advent wreath or purchase one from a store, it’s sure to add some extra excitement to your Christmas season!
+Each Sunday during the Christmas season, take a few minutes to light one of the four candles and reflect on the true meaning of Christmas.
+Whether you make your own Advent wreath or purchase one from a store, it’s sure to add some extra excitement to your Christmas season!

 Christmas is a perfect time to go to church as a family.
 It’s a time to reflect on the true meaning of Christmas and to receive blessings from God.
 Whether you choose to attend Christmas Eve mass or on Christmas Day, this is a wonderful way to celebrate the birth of Christ and deepen your faith.

 One of the best parts of the holiday season is indulging in all of the delicious treats that seem to be everywhere you look.
 Making Christmas desserts is a great way to spend time with your kids and create cherished memories.
-Put on an apron and apron and pull out the mixing bowls to make your favorite holiday dessert each year.
+Put on an apron and pull out the mixing bowls to make your favorite holiday dessert each year.

 Cooking food based on recipes that have been in your family for years is a great way to bring loved ones together.
 It may have a dish that reminds you of your great-grandmother or a secret recipe passed down from another relative.
 Cooking special family dishes at the holiday time is a great way to honor and remember those we love the most.